 At the time of his election, Guillaume Grimoald was Legate of the Apostolic See in the Kingdom of Sicily.
 Matteo VIllani says that he was about sixty years of age.

-His father (who was still living) was the seigneur de Grisac, in the diocese of Mende (Prou, 3-4; Baluzius I, 974).
+His father Guillaume (who was still living) was a knight and the seigneur de Grisac, in the diocese of Mende (Prou, 3-4; Baluzius I, 974).
+His mother was Amphélise de Montferrand.
+The new pope's brother was Armand, Vicomte de Polignac.
 Guillaume had begun his career as a monk in the Priory of Chiriac (which had been founded from Saint Victor de Marseille), where his uncle was the Prior (Magnan, 86).
 It was there that he was ordained a priest.
 He was a student at Montpellier (where he studied literature), then Toulouse and finally Paris.
-He was professor of Canon Law at Montpellier (as had been Cardinal Pierre Bertrandi in his earlier career), and also taught in Avignon—a total of twenty years.
-He had been Abbot of St. Germain d' Auxerre from February 13, 1352 ( or 1357: Magnan, 88 n.
+He took his doctorate in Canon Law at Montpellier on October 31, 1342 [Guiraud III, i-v].
+He was professor of Canon Law at Montpellier (as had been Cardinal Pierre Bertrandi in his earlier career), and he also taught in Avignon—a total of twenty years.
+He had been Vicar-General of Clermont and of Uzès, and then Abbot of St. Germain d' Auxerre from February 13, 1352 ( or 1357: Magnan, 88 n.
 2).
 After the appointment he was immediately sent on an embassy to Milan, to Archbishop Giovanni Visconti (Archbishop since 1342, died October 5, 1354), who had become ruler of Milan after the mysterious death of his brother Luchino Visconti.
-His ambition was to create a Lombard empire for himself, and he had invaded the Papal territory of Bologna, for which outrage he had been excommunicated by Clement VI (Lecacheaux, 410 f.).
+Archbishop Visconti's ambition was to create a Lombard empire for himself, and he had invaded the Papal territory of Bologna, for which outrage he had been excommunicated by Clement VI (Lecacheaux, 410 f.).
 The excommunication did not prevent the Archbishop from occupying Bologna, however, and adding it to his growing empire.
 Grimoard was able to put together an agreement, signed on April 27, 1352, which made Visconti the Pope's vicar for Bologna (Lecacheaux, 416-417), thereby turning Archbishop Visconti from an enemy of Papal government into its agent.
 On August 18, Grimoard's legateship was prolonged for another three months, and on October 2, he was able to formally proclaim Archbishop Visconti as Vicar of Bologna in the name of the Pope.
 He was back in Avignon by December 20, 1352.

 Urbanus, etc. Venerabili fratri Aegidio [Albornoz] episcopo Sabinensi A(postolicam) s(alutem) D(icit):